Acceptance rates for jobs at the FAANG tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 Tip #1 Answer recruiters' questions immediately

-There are two things that all recruiters and hiring managers want to know immediateley: years of role-relevant experience and years of management experience.
+There is one thing that all recruiters and hiring managers want to know immediately: years of role-relevant experience.

 So, make it easy for them.